AyeCode/invoicing-quotes/README.txt

 = Manual installation =

 The manual installation method involves downloading our Directory plugin and uploading it to your webserver via your favourite FTP application.
 The WordPress codex will tell you more [here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).
-[Invoicing  basic installation](http://wpinvoicing.com/docs/basic-installation/)
+[GetPaid  basic installation](https://docs.wpgetpaid.com/article/380-installing-getpaid)

 = Updating =